Note: this post originally came out in October, 2016 and has been updated with additional recommendations as of July, 2018.

 Great by Choice by Jim Collins

-This book came ten years after Collins’ smash success Good to Great.
+Great by Choice came ten years after Collins’ smash success Good to Great.
 In the intervening time, he went further into his research on what decisions great companies make and how they differ from their competition.

 I read this around the time it came out, and while I don’t remember the case studies or data points, the central messages have never left me.
 I read it when I was in sales management, but now that I’ve changed careers it might be time to dust off the cover of the old Kindle eBook and give this one another spin.